stevenrbrill/icmeRefresherComputing2018/miscellaneous.md

 ## Jupyter Notebooks
 http://jupyter.org/

 Jupyter notebooks are an opensource tool that allows you to write code in an interactive, notebook environment.
 In my mind, it is mainly used for Python and Julia, but there are also kernels that you can install to use it with pretty much any language.
+They also allow you to switch between Markdown and code, which makes it easy to clearly document your code.
 A lot of students use this every day for writing code and analyzing data.

 ## Mathematica
 https://www.wolfram.com/mathematica/